Canadian Coast Guard - Environmental Response (CCG-ER)

 In charge of the Readiness and Response aspects of the Environmental Response program on the St-Lawrence sector (mostly Quebec).
 On a daily function, I coordinate the team and ensure that the team is always ready to respond.
 On pollution incident responses, I act as Incident Commander on behalf of the Canadian Coast Guard.
 Once the incident is over, I play a role in creating a cost recovery file for the incident, when needed.

-The State of Preparedness team has 3 work units; I oversee all of them.
+The St-Lawrence sector team has 5 work units; I oversee all of them.

 Current research and/or projects

 In my regular duties:

 - Lead an emergency response team;

 - Provide an incident action plan for a response.

 In terms of innovation and research and development, I contribute, with colleagues from the team, to:

 - Developing a low-carbon emission and rapid response kit to respond to small oil spills;

 - Developing a spreading system to spray clay on an oil slick contained in ice to promote the natural dispersion of the product using the propellers of an icebreaker (oil-mineral aggregate);